AlexH192/k3s-cluster/README.md

 * **GitHub Actions CI/CD Pipeline**: Any change made to the trading bot repo is automatically reflected in the k3s cluster using the GitHub Actions pipeline.
 This allows for rapid deployment and bug-fixing of the payload.
 * **Node Failover:** If one of the nodes suffers a power failure or crashes in some way, the pods running on it are evicted automatically and moved to a healthy node, in turn further strengthening uptime even when encountering full system failures.
 This cluster's high-availability configuration protects against: (1) node failures, (2) container/process failures, (3) bad deployments from GitHub.
 * **Outsourced Workload:** The trading bot runs in a Python script locally while trade executions, live market data and news headlines are pushed/pulled via external API calls.
 * **Node Failure Alerts**: Alerts are sent via Telegram if any pod or node goes down.
-This is managed by Alertsmanager, which monitors node and pod health to ensure the cluster and its operations stays intact.
+This is managed by Alertmanager, which monitors node and pod health to ensure the cluster and its operations stays intact.

 ## Architectural Decisions
 * Since the trading bot relies on the Google Gemini API for part of its vital decisions and logic, I initially evaluated running a local quantized LLM (Gemma 2B) directly on the nodes in order to lessen dependency on external APIs.
 After evaluation of the hardware available to me, however, it was revealed that running a local LLM model would yield unacceptable latency of >20s.
 This is not exactly optimal for time-bound trading decisions, therefore I decided that API calls were still the best course of action.